 About Sutler of Fort Scott

 Laura and I have been happily married for 40 years.
-We met while I was in the Army and she has been a true “army” wife ever since.
-We have two grown daughters both married, ages 36 and 39, and four grand children.
+We met while I was in the Army, and she has been a true “army” wife ever since.
+We have two grown daughters and four grandchildren.
 Our oldest has a B.A. in History and a Masters in Museum Administration.
 She has worked for the National Archives in Atlanta and various restoration and archival projects with several military museums, and taught history at the collegiate level.
-Our youngest daughter has a B.S. in Psychology and Christian Ministries and a Masters in Social Work.
+Our youngest daughter has a B.S. in Psychology and Christian Ministries, a B.A in Nursing, and a Masters in Social Work.
 She is an accomplished artist as well with historic works in her repertoire.

 I have collected CW era and U.S. Military antiques for over 45 years.
 I have been a dealer in such goods for over 35 years.
 A little over 25 years ago I began to restrict my collecting and dealing to the Civil War era and specifically the subject of soldier’s personal items and material culture of the period.
 From 1991 until 2011 Laura and I published a catalog of Civil War artifacts which attained national recognition “Specializing in Soldier’s Personal Items and Material Culture of the Civil War Era” sent by subscription to personal collectors and museums.
 We are humbly gratified that many of our loyal customers have indicated they retained these catalogs throughout our publication, and continue to do so, as valued reference material.
 We have researched the gamut of material culture of the Civil War and immediate pre-Civil War era, developing a rather unique understanding of the vast developments in manufacture, breaking through the dogma that has often dominated the discourse surrounding it.
 Many of our customers are also Re-enactors and professional Living Historians who collect as well.
 We have also done and continue to do museum consulting and have retired from limited film consulting.
 In 1995 we began the production of museum quality reproduction personal items unique to the market and museum quality period packaging and labeling.
 We have handled thousands of Civil War artifacts over the years and have, we believe, a unique perspective and ability to capture the essence of the period through the combination of our research and artifact handling and our practical application of Living History experience.

-Laura and I are, by the Grace of God, Christian believers, raised in the Lutheran tradition. (currently Missouri Synod) We invite all of our Christian brothers and sisters to hold us personally responsible to the standards which we publicly confess.
+Laura and I are, by the Grace of God, Christian believers, in the conservative Lutheran tradition.
+We invite all of our Christian brothers and sisters to hold us personally responsible to the standards which we publicly confess.
 Our trust is in our Lord and Savior Jesus Christ.